Vijaya Kumaratunga: Personal life

 On 20 February 1978, Kumaratunga married Chandrika Bandaranaike, with whom he had two children.
 Bandaranaike was the daughter of two former prime ministers, S. W. R. D. Bandaranaike and Sirimavo Bandaranaike, and would later become president of Sri Lanka.
-He is adored as an honest politician, talented actor and singer and more importantly as a very good human.

 Death and funeral

 Kumaratunga was shot in the head with a Type 56 assault rifle outside his home on the outskirts of Colombo on 16 February 1988 by Lionel Ranasinghe, alias Gamini.
 Ranasinghe confessed to the murder under questioning by the Criminal Investigation Department.
 In a 141-page statement, he said he had been carrying out orders given to him by the Deshapremi Janatha Viyaparaya (Patriotic People's Movement), the military arm of the JVP, which was responsible for multiple assassinations in the late 1980s.
-After Chandrika Kumaratunga became President in 1994, she appointed a Presidential Commission of Inquiry which inquired into the assassination, its report alleged that President Ranasinghe Premadasa of the UNP and two government ministers were behind the Kumaranatunga assassination without any direct evidence.
+After Chandrika Kumaratunga became president in 1994, she appointed a Presidential Commission of Inquiry which inquired into the assassination, its report alleged that President Ranasinghe Premadasa of the UNP and two government ministers were behind the Kumaranatunga assassination without any direct evidence.

 Kumaratunga's funeral, on 21 February 1988, attracted huge crowds and was the first funeral to be broadcast live on Sri Lankan television (by the Sri Lanka Rupavahini Corporation).
 It was held at Independence Square in Colombo as a state funeral, even though he represented the opposition to the UNP government.
 The day of his assassination is widely known as "The Horrible Tuesday" or "The Darkest Tuesday in Sri Lankan History" (He was assassinated on a Tuesday).
 His death is still mourned by many people in Sri Lanka.